- Academic Affairs

 Replace or clean filters.
 Close off vents in unused rooms.

 10. Insulate your home

 Abby: During the winter, try wrapping your windows with airtight plastic.

-“Don’t forget to share your knowledge with family and friends,” says Abby.
+“Don’t forget to share your knowledge with family and friends,” Abby says.

-The Baltimore Energy Challenge, a program of the Baltimore City Office of Sustainability in partnership with Civic Works, Inc. and the Baltimore Community Foundation, teaches low to no-cost ways to save energy to Baltimore City residents, businesses, and nonprofits through a grassroots effort in neighborhoods and schools.
+The Baltimore Energy Challenge, a program of the Baltimore City Office of Sustainability in partnership with Civic Works, Inc. and the Baltimore Community Foundation, teaches low- to no-cost ways to save energy to Baltimore residents, businesses, and nonprofits through a grassroots effort in neighborhoods and schools.

 - Programmable thermostats

 - Water-saving fixtures